Skip to main content

 You don’t have to ask for a tenancy deposit but it can give extra security.
 If you take a deposit, you must protect it in a deposit protection scheme.

-This information is for private landlords.
-Private tenants can find information and advice here.
+This information is for private landlords of properties in Northern Ireland.
+Tenants can find advice here.

 You don’t have to ask for a tenancy deposit but it can give extra security.
 If you take a deposit, you must protect it in a deposit protection scheme.